 Photo: Dr. Jean-Paul Rodrigue, March 2020.

 The major difference between a natural disaster and a pandemic is that natural disasters tend to be local or regional events, implying that supplies can be redistributed from markets outside the impacted area.
-For a pandemic, almost every market is impacted at once by hoarding behavior, even if the distribution system remains intact.
+During a pandemic, almost every market is impacted at once by hoarding behavior, even if the distribution system remains intact.
 The demand shock the distribution system is facing, therefore, overwhelms its distribution capabilities.
 Producers are challenged to significantly increase their production because manufacturing systems for the supply of many goods are designed to provide a continuous and stable output.